 If healthy and functional, your wisdom teeth can be useful.
-However, there are also reasons behind why you may need to consider removing your wisdom teeth.
+However, there are reasons why you may need to remove your wisdom teeth.

 At Dental Depot, we know that wisdom teeth removal is important.
 Your third molars, commonly known as your wisdom teeth, are typically the last teeth to erupt in your mouth.

 In some cases, your wisdom teeth are in fact healthy, but because of orthodontic treatment, they need to be removed.
 In other cases, your wisdom teeth can become impacted or only partially erupt through the gum in a misalignment.
 When impacted or partially impacted, your wisdom teeth can cause swelling, pain and even infection of the surrounding gum.
 They can also put pressure on the adjacent teeth, which can result in permanent damage to these otherwise healthy teeth and their surrounding bone.

 Sometimes, impacted or partially impacted wisdom teeth can also lead to the formation of cysts, and in worse case scenarios even tumors, which could potentially destroy an entire section of your jaw.

 Lastly, a fully erupted wisdom tooth needs to be removed because they are very hard to clean and can become severely decayed.
 So for these reasons sometimes the smart move is to have your wisdom teeth removed.

 The Wisdom Teeth Removal Treatment